Azure-Samples/spring-boot-application-with-azure-active-directory/docs/servlet/oauth2/01-basic-scenario.md

  1. Open sample application: [client], fill the placeholders in **application.yml**, then run the application.
  2. Open sample application: [resource-server], fill the placeholders in **application.yml**, then run the application.
  3. Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
  4. Access **http://localhost:8080**, it will redirect to Microsoft login page.
-Input username and password, it will return permission request page. click **Accept**, then it will return **Hello, this is client-1.**.
+Input username and password (update password if it requests you to), it will return permission request page. click **Accept**, then it will return **Hello, this is client-1.**.
 This means we log in successfully.
  5. Access **http://localhost:8080/resource-server-1**, it will return **Hello, this is resource-server-1.**, which means [client] can access [resource-server].

 # 5. Homework